-This app was first launched on 14th October 2018 and currently has more than 1000 downloads, a 4.4 stars rating from 7 users and the latest APK is version 1.7.9.
+This Android app was first launched on 14th October 2018 and currently has more than 1000 downloads, a 4.4 stars rating from 7 users and the latest release is version 1.7.9.

 We found these ways of contacting the developers: